tari-project/tari/Contributing.md

 # Code style

-Tari uses Clippy to encourage consistent and idiomatic Rust code.
+Taiji uses Clippy to encourage consistent and idiomatic Rust code.

 Clippy does not support project-wide Clippy configuration files at the moment.
-Tari uses `cargo-lints` instead and defines global linting rules in `lints.toml`.
+Taiji uses `cargo-lints` instead and defines global linting rules in `lints.toml`.

 The CI enforces these lints, so check your code with: